LukasLewandowski/espresso_tests_recruitment_task/README.md

 ## Good luck!

 ------------------------------------------------------------------------------------------------------------------
-## Espresso UI tests:
+# Espresso UI tests:

+Framework structure:
-- package e2e contains tests files
+- package "e2e" contains tests files
-- class User in package models contains user credentials
+- class "User" in package "models" contains user credentials
-- package pages contains robots for performing actions on the app views, there you can find selectors/matchers for UI elements
+- package "pages" contains robots for performing actions on the app views, there you can find selectors/matchers for UI elements
-- package utils contains helper functions
+- package "utils" contains helper functions

+## Executing tests:
+- All tests can be launched by running tests suite class: "UIRegressionTestsSuite"

 ### Issue to report in Jira:

-Title: Android - lack of Retry button on News view when there is not internet connection
+Title: Android - missing "Retry" button on News view when lack internet connection

 Steps to reproduce:
 1. Turn off internet connection on the device